chef-boneyard/chef-web-docs-2016/includes_upgrade/includes_upgrade_standalone_11-to-12.rst

       $ chef-server-ctl start

 #.
-After the upgrade process is complete and everything is tested and verified to be working properly, clean up the machine by removing all of the old data:
+After the upgrade process is complete and everything is tested and verified to be working properly, clean up the server by removing all of the old data:

    .. code-block:: bash